Transforming

 • Live with and be trapped inside the Many Symptoms of Toxic Stress, Trauma or Complex Trauma wanting to be and do things differently, not knowing how or not being able to despite our best intentions or efforts.

-• Experience the negative impact that Toxic Stress, Trauma or Complex Trauma have on the different areas of of our lives whether parenting, intimate relationships, friendships, work, finances etc.
+• Experience the negative impact that Toxic Stress, Trauma or Complex Trauma have on the different areas of our lives whether parenting, intimate relationships, friendships, work, finances etc.

 • Know that we are impacting the whole and not living into our potential because we are struggling or stuck with the Many Symptoms of Toxic Stress, Trauma or Complex Trauma.